cran/rTCRBCRr/README.md

 ## Installation

-After the package is accepted by the [CRAN](https://CRAN.R-project.org), you can **THEN** install the released version of rTCRBCRr from CRAN
+The package is accepted by the [CRAN](https://CRAN.R-project.org), you can install the released version of rTCRBCRr from CRAN with:
-with:

 ``` r
 install.packages("rTCRBCRr")
 ```

-You can **ONLY** install the development version from [GitHub](https://github.com/) with:
+You can also install the development version from [GitHub](https://github.com/) with:

 ``` r